TCA166/mcSavefileParsers/README.md

 # mcSavefileParsers

 Multiple programs for extracting data from MC save files written in C for speed.
+It can quickly extract chunk nbts from region files and then generate 3d models from the said nbts,

 ## Compilation